commerce-docs/pagebuilder-examples/Example/PageBuilderButtonTypes/README.md

 ![Frontend Theme for button type](front-end-theme.png "Frontend Theme for Custom Button Types")

 If you want to create something similar to complete this example, here's the `less` for the theme's `_button.less` file shown above.
+This is the same `less` style

 ```scss
 [data-content-type="button-item"], [data-content-type="banner"], [data-content-type="slide"] {